CarlotaMG/corkwing_wrasse/chapter1_rnaseq/README.md

 ⸺

-### Transcriptome Annotation
+### Transcriptome Annotation (Trinotate Pipeline)

-> **Note:** SignalP and TMHMM are not included in the Singularity image due to licensing restrictions.
-These tools were run using cluster modules and their outputs were integrated into the Trinotate pipeline during the evidence loading step.
+The Trinotate pipeline integrates multiple evidence sources for functional annotation, including ORF prediction, homology searches, protein domains, signal peptides, and transmembrane regions.
+All results are loaded into a unified SQLite database for downstream queries and reporting.

+**Execution details:**
+- **SignalP and TMHMM** were downloaded directly from DTU due to licensing restrictions.
+They are not included in the Trinotate Singularity image and do not have cluster modules, so they were executed as standalone binaries outside the container.
+- **Pfam and BLAST searches** were run using cluster modules instead of the container because of I/O bottlenecks encountered when using Singularity on the HPC system.

 [transdecoder_longorfs.sh](https://github.com/CarlotaMG/corkwing_wrasse/blob/main/chapter1_rnaseq/scripts/annotation/trinotate/transdecoder_longorfs.sh)